CheeseCake87/pyqwe/README.md

 This command will run the function
 `run()` from the `app.py` file.

-Now run the qwe command:
+Now run the pyqwe command:

 ```bash
 pyqwe flask